Reimagining What’s Possible: Activating Literacy as a Pathway to Critical Consciousness

 Unit 3: Humility and Boldness: Developing Racial Literacy to Expand American Democracy

-Through the lenses of Postcolonial and Critical Race Theory, we will explore the history and evolution of race relations in this country.
+In this unit we will explore the history and evolution of race relations in this country.
 In doing so, we will highlight the multi-racial, multi-faceted perspectives of White people and People of Color, including African Americans, Asians, Latinos, South Asians, Middle Easterners, Arabs, and Bi/Multi-Racial individuals.
 Additionally, we will analyze how the ideology of white supremacy has influenced racial inequality and shaped social and individual identity, while engaging in honest and direct cross-cultural dialogue with the goal of discovering possibilities to counteract racial injustice.

 Unit 4: Unraveling the Gender Knot: Acquiring Gender Literacy to Promote Equity